oist/LuscombeU_stlpreprocess/README.md

      complete Primate mitogenomes do not (`>CM`, `>CP`, `>J0`, `>KT`, `>LN`).
    - In `GCA_015711505` they match `HiC_scaffold` and `>JA` while
      complete Glire mitogenomes do not (`>AA`, `>AY`, `>CM`, `>JA`, `>LR`, `>OR`, `>OW`, `>OX`, `>OY`, `>OZ`).
-- Take TSV as input instead of CSV.
-With or without header?

 ## Usage